lokeshsajjan/news-feeder-analyser/README.md

 # How to Build the application
 1.Go to application path and run mvn install.
 The above command will create 2 separate jar file in the target folder .
-1.NewsFeeder.jar
+1. NewsFeeder.jar
-2.NewsReceiver.jar
+2. NewsReceiver.jar

 # How to Run the application
-  1.Run  NewsReceiver.jar using java -jar NewsReceiver.jar
+  1. Run  NewsReceiver.jar using java -jar NewsReceiver.jar
-  2.Run NewsFeeder.jar Using java -jar NewsFeeder.jar
+  2. Run NewsFeeder.jar Using java -jar NewsFeeder.jar